Parenting and marriage are satisfying parts of life, but that doesn’t mean they don’t have their stressful moments.

 One way to balance marriage and parenthood with self-care is to share hobbies that make you happy with your spouse or child.
 Your personal hobbies can have an uplifting effect on your attitude and can even improve your mental and physical health.

 For example, many people enjoy playing instruments.
-This can be an excellent form of self-care since music has been shown to improve cognition and reduces stress, anxiety, and depression.
+This can be an excellent form of self-care since music has been shown to improve cognition and reduce stress, anxiety, and depression.

-If you love playing an instrument, why not encourage your child to pick one up as well?
+If you love playing an instrument, why not encourage your child to pick one up, too?
 This is an excellent use of time since you are still pursuing the goals and hobbies that make you feel refreshed while spending time with your close loved ones.

 3. Take a Day Off

-You want to be a good partner to your spouse.
+You want to be an excellent partner to your spouse.
 You want them to feel loved, supported, and refreshed.
-Unfortunately, you can't do this unless you are getting all of these things from them in return.
+Unfortunately, you can't do this unless you get everything from them in return.
 One way you can do this is by taking a day to yourself.

-The thought of taking a "day off" may cause some parents to feel guilty, but these precious moments are important for maintaining your sense of self.
-Obviously, this doesn't mean you have to take an entire 24 hours off.
+The thought of taking a "day off" may cause some parents to feel guilty, but these precious moments are essential for maintaining your sense of self.
+Obviously, this doesn't mean you must take 24 hours off.
 It may be an hour that you spend out jogging or having coffee with friends.

-To maintain a balance, you should be prepared to give your spouse the same luxury and offer for them to go off and spend time with friends, family, or merely to have some privacy for a little while.
+To maintain a balance, you should be prepared to give your spouse the same luxury and offer them to go off and spend time with friends and family, or to have some privacy for a little while.

 4. Care for Your Body

-Practice good personal hygiene and attend doctors visits regularly.
-This will ensure you are in tip-top shape for taking care of your children and your spouse.
+Practice good personal hygiene and attend doctor visits regularly.
+This will ensure you are in tip-top shape for caring for your children and spouse.

 5. Date Night and Family Time

-One way you can follow this parental advice and practice more self-care is by diving up the time you spend with your family.
+One way you can follow this parental advice and practice more self-care is by dividing up the time you spend with your family.
 Children and parents both benefit from regular family time.
-Things such as movie night, family dinner, and family game night can have a positive bonding effect on the unit.
+Things such as movie night, family dinner, and family game night can positively bond the unit.

-But, it’s equally as important to make time for yourself and your spouse to be alone.
-Regular date nights away from the kids can help strengthen your marriage and your mental health.
+But it's equally essential to make time for yourself and your spouse to be alone.
+Regular date nights away from the kids can help strengthen your marriage and mental health.

 6. Make Sleep a Must

-It isn't uncommon for couples to lose many precious hours of sleep when they first become parents but don't let this lack of sleep turned into a bad habit.
+It isn't uncommon for couples to lose many precious hours of sleep when they first become parents, but don't let this lack of sleep turn into a bad habit.

-Getting enough sleep will also have a positive effect on your emotional wellbeing.
-It refreshes the body, supports healthy brain function, and has a direct impact on how you react, learn, work, and interact with people around you.
+Getting enough sleep will also have a positive effect on your emotional well-being.
+It refreshes the body, supports healthy brain function, and directly impacts how you react, learn, work, and interact with people around you.

 7. Forgive Yourself

-Moms and dads do well to heed this parental advice: practice self-care regularly!
-Take 20-minutes a day to relax.
-Exercising will ensure the body feels refreshed, energised, and up for any task that the day might bring.
-Taking a night off to pursue personal joys is also essential to practising healthy self-care.
+Moms and dads heed this parental advice: practice self-care regularly!
+Take 20 minutes a day to relax.
+Exercising will ensure the body feels refreshed, energized, and up for any task the day might bring.
+Taking a night off to pursue personal joy is essential to practicing healthy self-care.